• Skip to main content

 The antioxidant properties of coconut oil soothe allergic sores and broken skin.

-Coconut oil’s antibacterial and antifungal properties also keep bacterial and fungal infections away.
+Coconut oil’s antibacterial and antifungal properties also prevent bacterial and fungal infections.

 And, it’s totally ok for your cat to lick the coconut oil off his fur or skin.